Seklfreak/discord-image-downloader-go/readme.md

 [Download the latest release](https://github.com/Seklfreak/discord-image-downloader-go/releases/latest)

 This is a simple tool which downloads pictures (and instagram videos) posted in discord channels of your choice to a local folder.
 It handles various sources like twitter differently to make sure to download the best quality available.
-It is written in go and the code is very ugly.

 ## Websites currently supported
 - Discord attachments